Summer No Holiday

 He found an odd sense of satisfaction in releasing his aggravation on the tiny pieces of upturned cobble.
 It wasn't until he put a little too much force behind one of his kicks, and a stone came into contact with Snape's heel, that he realised he may have got carried away.

 Snape stopped so abruptly that Harry almost collided with him.
-He looked up and gulped slightly at the expression on his mentor's face.
+He looked up and gulped slightly at the expression on the man's face.
 It was a look of deep, insufferable pain.

 ''Potter,'' Snape uttered quietly, pinching the bridge of his nose, ''spare me your childish antics.
 You are going to have to start behaving in a mature fashion or I shall...''
 He sighed deeply, as though for a loss of an adequate description of his exasperation.